-When the radio on Auto roaming scan and scanned the largest RSSI value in the member of [Scan/Roam list], it will lock to the current member channel with the largest RSSI value and stop the strong signal automatic roaming.
-Then radio will initiate Repeater Check Timer for handshake confirmation with the current channel repeater based on your preset connect times.
-If a handshake is not confirmed with the repeater within preset connect times, the radio will restart the strong signal automatic roaming search for a repeater with the largest RSSI in the member list.
+When the radio is set for 'Auto' roaming scan and scanned the largest RSSI value in the member of [Scan/Roam list], it will lock to the current member channel with the largest RSSI value and stop the strong signal automatic roaming.
+Then radio will initiate 'Repeater Check Timer' for handshake confirmation with the current channel repeater based on your preset connect times.
+If a handshake is not confirmed with the repeater within the preset connect times, the radio will restart the strong signal automatic roaming search for a repeater with the largest RSSI in the member list.